shrop/os-app-configs/shrop-mac.md

 * Turn off RSS check for updates
 * Delete the "Apple News" RSS feed in the mailboxes listing
 * Turn off sounds for new mail and sending mail
+* Add All Mail folders to the Favorites Bar

 MailServe for Lion